Lisa Harris Jones

-Among her many legislative accomplishments, Ms. Jones lobbied successfully for the passage of a priority lien bill on behalf of the Community Associations Institute Maryland Legislative Action Committee (CAI), an organization representing common ownership communities.
-For many years, CAI had battled with financial institutions over this important legislation.
-In only her second legislative session representing CAI, Ms. Jones was able to facilitate an agreement and secure the votes needed to pass the bill.
+Among her many legislative accomplishments, Harris Jones lobbied successfully for the passage of a priority lien bill on behalf of the Community Associations Institute Maryland Legislative Action Committee (CAI), an organization representing common ownership communities.
+For many years, CAI had battled with financial institutions over this critical legislation.
+In only her second legislative session representing CAI, Harris Jones was able to facilitate an agreement and secure the votes needed to pass the bill.
 This law allows condominium associations to recover up to four months of association fees at the time of a foreclosure sale.
 Hard hit by the downturn in the housing market, association fees are vital to the financial stability of all common ownership communities.

-Admitted to Practice: State of Maryland
+Admitted to Practice:

-Law School: American University Washington College of Law, Washington, DC (J.D., 1993)
+American University Washington College of Law, Washington, DC (J.D., 1993)

-College: University of Pittsburgh (B.A., 1990)
+University of Pittsburgh (B.A., 1990)

-Recognitions: In 2016 Ms. Jones received the Maryland Government Relations Association’s Community Service Award.
-Ms. Jones is honored to have received the Friend of Dyslexia Award for Outstanding Dyslexia Advocacy in 2016 and the YWCA Greater Baltimore’s Special Leader Award in 2012.
+In 2019 Harris Jones received the Current Leader Award from the Alliance of Black Women Attorneys of Maryland, Inc. In 2016 she received the Maryland Government Relations Association’s Community Service Award.
+Harris Jones is honored to have won the Friend of Dyslexia Award for Outstanding Dyslexia Advocacy in 2016 and the YWCA Greater Baltimore’s Special Leader Award in 2012.
 In 2009, she received The Daily Record’s Leadership in Law Award.
 She has also been named one of 50 Women to Watch in 2013 by The Baltimore Sun, one of Maryland’s Top 100 Women in 2005 and 2009 by The Daily Record, 40 under 40 by the Baltimore Business Journal in 2001, the Top 25 Young Leaders to Watch by the Baltimore Times in 2002, and honored as a 21st Century Woman by the Maryland Coalition for Responsive Government in 2000.
-Recently, Ms. Jones was recognized as one of the Most Influential Black Corporate Directors by Savoy Magazine, 2013 Recipient of the Top 100 MBEs by the City of Baltimore, Recognized as one of the 50 Women to Watch in 2013 by The Baltimore Sun; Recipient of the YWCA Greater Baltimore’s Special Leader Award in 2012; Recipient of The Daily Record’s Leadership in Law Award in 2009; Recipient of Maryland’s Top 100 Minority Business Enterprises in 2006 and 2008 by The Daily Record and the Maryland Governor’s Office of Minority Affairs; Recipient of The Daily Record’s Maryland Top 100 Women in 2005 and 2009; Baltimore Times’ 25 Young Leaders to Watch in 2002; Baltimore Business Journal’s 40 Under 40, July 2001; Maryland Coalition of Women for Responsive Government, Inc.’s 21st Century Women, October 2000; Recipient of Greater Baltimore Committee’s 2010 Bridging the Gap Achievement Award.
+Recently, Harris Jones was recognized as one of the Most Influential Black Corporate Directors by Savoy Magazine.
+Harris Jones was the recipient of Maryland’s Top 100 Minority Business Enterprises in 2006 and 2008 by The Daily Record and the Maryland Governor’s Office of Minority Affairs and the recipient of Greater Baltimore Committee’s 2010 Bridging the Gap Achievement Award.

-Past and Present Community Service: Member, Board of Directors to Everyman Theatre; Member, Board of Directors to The Family Tree; Member, Board of Trustees to The Odyssey School; Member, Mayor’s Advisory Council on Minority and Women Owned Business; Co-Chair, 2012 Journey Home Benefit Committee to raise funds for Baltimore City’s 10-year plan to end homelessness; Commissioner, Baltimore City Wage Commission; Member, City of Baltimore MBE/WBE Certification Appeals Board; Secretary, The Susan G. Komen Breast Cancer Foundation Maryland Affiliate; President, Druid Heights Community Development Corporation, Inc.; Board Member, Center for Fathers, Families and Workforce Development; Co-Chair, College Bound Mid – Summer Fest; Member, National Coalition of 100 Black Women, Baltimore Metropolitan Chapter; Member, Alpha Kappa Alpha Sorority, Inc.; Board Member, Hampden Family Center; Board Member, First Tee of Baltimore, Inc.; Member, Maryland Coalition of Women for Responsive Government, Inc. 21st Century Woman II.
+Member, Board of Directors to Everyman Theatre; Member, Board of Directors to The Family Tree; Member, Board of Trustees to The Odyssey School; Member, Mayor’s Advisory Council on Minority and Women-Owned Business; Co-Chair, 2012 Journey Home Benefit Committee to raise funds for Baltimore City’s 10-year plan to end homelessness; Commissioner, Baltimore City Wage Commission; Member, City of Baltimore MBE/WBE Certification Appeals Board; Secretary, The Susan G. Komen Breast Cancer Foundation Maryland Affiliate; President, Druid Heights Community Development Corporation, Inc.; Board Member, Center for Fathers, Families and Workforce Development; Co-Chair, College Bound Mid – Summer Fest; Member, National Coalition of 100 Black Women, Baltimore Metropolitan Chapter; Member, Alpha Kappa Alpha Sorority, Inc.; Board Member, Hampden Family Center; Board Member, First Tee of Baltimore, Inc.; and Member, Maryland Coalition of Women for Responsive Government, Inc. 21st Century Woman II.

-Member, Board of Directors of TravelCenters of America, LLC; National Bar Association; Monumental Bar Association; American Bar Association; Women’s Bar Association of the District of Columbia; Women’s Leadership Forum of the Democratic National Committee; Maryland Government Relations Association.
+Member, Board of Directors of TravelCenters of America, LLC; Member, Board of Trustees of Senior Housing Properties Trust, Member; Board of Trustees of Industrial Logistics Properties Trust; National Bar Association; Monumental Bar Association; American Bar Association; Women’s Bar Association of the District of Columbia; Women’s Leadership Forum of the Democratic National Committee; and Maryland Government Relations Association.

 Recipient: American University Washington College of Law, Deans Fellowship for Research in Domestic and International Banking, 1991-1992; Women’s Law Association, Marie Louise Bottineau Baldwin Scholarship, 1992; and Author: “The Civil Rights Act of 1991, The Compromise on Civil Rights,” American University Black Letter Law Journal (Spring 1992).